christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Declare variables as `const` for all fixed values in the `on init` callback.

+-   Use `const` instead of `const var`

+    > There is no functional difference between the two so the var is unnecessary.

 -   Always use `const` for MIDI lists.

+-   Arrays should be declared as `const` unless it is being populated directly from another array.

 #### reg